redhat-developer/app-services-cli/CONTRIBUTING.md

 [git-chglog](https://github.com/git-chglog/git-chglog) is used to generate a changelog for the current release.

 Run `./scripts/generate-changelog.sh` to output the changes between the current and last stable releases.
+Paste the output into the description of the [release on GitHub](https://github.com/bf2fc6cc711aee1a0c2a/cli/releases/tag/latest).

 ### Make the release public